A dwelling in a green area having a 7 star NatHERS rating

 • NatHERS Certificate

-6 Star Energy Rating
+FAQ for 6 Star Energy Rating

-Under Nationwide House Energy Rating Scheme (NatHERS), all new houses and major renovations can use the Star rating approach.
+Under the Nationwide House Energy Rating Scheme (NatHERS), all new houses and major renovations can use the Star rating approach.
 NatHERS energy rating is a way to demonstrate compliance with the energy efficiency requirements of the NCC.

-Under NCC 2019, a 6 Star energy rating is a minimum to achieve compliance with the code.
+Under NCC 2019, a 6-star energy rating is a minimum to achieve compliance with the code.

-The following measures help you get a 6 star energy rating in Tasmania:
+• The following measures help you get a 6 star energy rating in Tasmania:

 • Double-glazed clear windows.